ShivamNimbalkar/ShivamNimbalkar/README.md

   - Conducted an interactive workshop on React JS at I²IT Pune.

 - Appreciation letter for conducting  6-day STTP in AR/VR/IOT.
 (12th August 2023)
-  - Conducted an interactive workshop on AR/VR/IOT at Dr.Daulatrao Aher College of Engineering, Karad.
+  - Conducted an interactive workshop on AR/VR/IOT at Dr.Daulatrao Aher College of Engineering, Karad.--->

 **Feel free to reach out to me for any collaboration or opportunity.
 I'm always open to learning and growing in the tech industry**!
 </body>